lxq2537664558/magic/Readme.md

 Magic
 ------------
-A extremely fast, security and extensible framework for various game server,written in rust.
+A extremely fast, safty and extensible framework for various game server,written in rust.
 Magic provides all the components you need to develop a game, our goal is to make the game development to be easiest and efficient.
 - Homepage: http://magic.gg